 Something that will give you even better results than a pizza stone?

 Try using a pizza steel.
-With a pizza steel you don’t have the risk of having cracks, you won’t have bad odors and it heats better than a pizza stone, as is made out of steel.
-The higher the surface temperature, the crispier your crust is going to be.
+With a pizza steel, you don’t risk cracks, you won’t have foul odors, and it heats better than a pizza stone, as it is made of steel.
+The higher the surface temperature, the crispier your crust will be.

-Here’s is What the PROs at Homemade PIzza Pro Use and Recommend
+Here’s What the PROs at Homemade PIzza Pro Use and Recommend

 The Last Slice

-We hope you understand that seasoning is the process of oiling your equipment and that you do not need to season your pizza stone to complete your task.
+We hope you know how to season a pizza stone and understand that seasoning is the process of oiling your cast-iron pans and that you do not need to season your pizza stone to bake pizza.

-Seasoning your pizza stone will not make any difference and may cause smoke or lousy flavor on your pizza.
+Seasoning a pizza stone will not make any difference and may cause smoke or lousy flavor on your pizza.
 We hope that you’ve learned how to season a pizza stone.

 Because pizza stones absorb dripping fat from your pizza as you bake, you don’t need to season them.